earthlab/firedpy/README.md

 of U.S. fire events derived from the MODIS burned area product (2001-19).
 Remote Sensing, 12(21), 3498; https://doi.org/10.3390/rs12213498

+### BUG ALERT:

+Many of the data products created in Fall 2021 may be shifted by a half pixel, and may lack a coordinate reference system.

+The problem is now fixed, so this will not affect new iterations of firedpy.
+We created a script, R/posthoc_fixes.R that contains a function to fix either or both of these problems.

+Sometimes the server that houses the MCD64A1 (fuoco.geog.umd.edu) is down.
+If this happens, you just need to wait until it comes back up.

 ## Have you used firedpy?

 The algorithm and derived data products are under active development.
 Please take this [survey](https://docs.google.com/forms/d/e/1FAIpQLSe7ycmS0HGIze2T6TIUox8hsu8nlGsxiUMww8SCeWHDZPhB-Q/viewform?usp=sf_link) to help us improve firedpy.